Congsss1409/ams-service/README.md

     npm run dev
     ```

-Your application should now be running!
+Our application should now be running!
 * **Backend API:** `http://localhost:8000`
 * **Frontend UI:** `http://localhost:5173`
 * **Default Admin Login:** `admin@example.com` / `password`

 ---
-## 🗺️ System Architecture
+## 🗺️ Our System Architecture

-Our School Management System is built on a microservices architecture.
-This `ams-service` acts as the central accreditation and reporting hub, designed to communicate with other modules (like Faculty Management, SIS, etc.) via a robust API.
-This separation of concerns allows for modular development and scalability.
+We designed our School Management System using a microservices architecture.
+This `ams-service` acts as the central hub for accreditation and reporting.
+We built it to communicate with other modules (like Faculty Management, SIS, etc.) through a robust API, a design choice that allows for modular development and makes the whole system easier to scale.